horychen/ACMOP/README.md

 > bearingless optimization python

-Requirements:
+## Requirements:

 - anaconda3

-- pyx, pyfemm and others (if any) can be installed via pip

 - pygmo:
     - conda config --add channels conda-forge
     - conda install pygmo

+- pyx, pyfemm, streamlit and others (if any) can be installed via pip

-- latex (if you want pdf report for motor design)
+- texlive, or other latex compiler (if you want pdf report for motor design)

-# Features
+## Features
 - Restartable.
 Upon interrupts, this program is able to re-start from the file "swarm_data.txt" of the current run (or even from a different run).

-# TODO
+## TODO

 - The circuit excitation will give wrong terminal voltage results (the electromagnetic performance is correct because the current is correct, though).
 - Variable d_rp and d_rs can be larger than d_pm.
 This is not allowed for using sleeve to retain the magnet.
 Should add new variable like d_pm_to_iron instead.